Merge PDF online: order, size limits, and clean output

 How to combine PDFs in the browser safely, preserve page order, and avoid common merge mistakes.

 Merging PDFs is one of the most common document tasks.
 Teams combine contracts, invoices, and appendices; students merge lecture notes.
-Doing it online removes installer friction but raises questions about order, duplicates, and file size.
+Doing it in the browser skips extra setup steps but raises questions about order, duplicates, and file size.

 Keep page order explicit